-- violation of applicable provisions of the Illinois Environmental Protection Act; water pollution defined and prohibited by the Illinois Environmental Protection Act; violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - interference with water use practices near public recreation areas or water supply - intakes.
+- A violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - D. interference with water use practices near public recreation areas or water supply intakes.

+- intakes.
 2. The applicant for Nationwide Permit 29 shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2016).

-3. Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless - statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
+3. Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
 Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.
-All areas affected by construction shall be mulched and seeded as soon after construction as possible.
+4. All areas affected by construction shall be mulched and seeded as soon after construction as possible.
 The applicant shall undertake necessary measures and procedures to reduce erosion during construction.
-Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
+Interim measures to prevent teosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
 All construction within the waterway shall be conducted during zero or low flow conditions.
-The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
+The and may include the installation of sedimentation basins and temporary mulching.
+All construction within the waterway shall be conducted during zero or low flow conditions.
+The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acces, total land area.
 An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section.

-The applicant is advised that the following permit(s) must be obtained from the Illinois EPA: The applicant must obtain permits to construct sanitary sewers, water mains, and related - applicant must obtain permits to construct sanitary sewers, water mains, and related facilities prior to construction. - An individual Section 401 water quality certification will be required for any project where the District Engineer waives the stream length limitation of NWP 29.
+The applicant is advised that the following permit(s) must be obtained from the Illinois EPA: The applicant must obtain permits to construct sanitary sewers, water mains, and related facilities prior to construct - 5. - facilities prior to construction.
+An individual Section 401 water quality certification will be required for any project where the District Engineer waives the stream length limitation of NWP 29.

 30. Moist Soil Management for Wildlife.
 Discharges of dredged or fill material into non-tidal waters of the United States and maintenance activities that are associated with moist soil management for wildlife for the purpose of continuing ongoing, site-specific, wildlife management activities where soil manipulation is used to manage habitat and feeding areas for wildlife.
-Such activities include, but are not limited to, plowing or discing to impede which the such activities include, but are not limited to, plowing or discing to impede succession, preparing seed beds, or establishing fire breaks.
+Such activities include, but are not limited to, plowing or discing to impede succession, preparing seed beds, or establishing fire breaks.
 Sufficient riparian areas must be maintained adjacent to all open water bodies, including streams, to preclude water quality degradation due to erosion and sedimentation.
 This NWP does not authorize the construction of new dikes, roads, water control structures, or similar features associated with the management areas.
 The activity must not result in a net loss of aquatic resource functions and services.
-This NWP does not authorize the conversion of wetlands to uplands, impoundments, or other open water bodies.
+This does not authorize the conversion of wetlands to uplands, impoundments, or other open water This NWP bodies.
 (Authority: Section 404)